paintmr/mint-store-react/README.md

 The app ui part consists of the following pages:

 - Home 👉 ProductDetails

 - Search 👉 SearchRedults

 - Login 👉 UserCentre 👉 Purchase

 ## Redux

 The Redux in this project has a `'duck' structure`.
+In each Redux file, there are actions, reducers, and selectors.

 The redux file consists of the following folders and file: middleware, modules, and store.js

 ### Modules

-The module file consists of two types of files: the `files to store different types of data` (e.g. products.js, and comments.js in the entities folder), and the `files` `for each page` (e.g. HomePage, ProductDetailPage, LoginPage).
+The module file consists of two types of files: the `files to store different types of data` (e.g. products.js, and comments.js in the entities folder), and the `files  for each page` (e.g. HomePage, ProductDetailPage, LoginPage).

 Take redux/modules/home.js and redux/modules/entities/products.js for example.